MKortmann/Notes-Tracker/README.md

 # Notes Tracker

 The idea is to develop a mobile web friendly web application to store and manage your notes in a very easy and clean user interface.
+The notes should be available in any device that you use and it syncronizes at real time!

 The program was developed as simple as possible using only:
   * html
   * css
   * javascript
-  * REACT
+  * REACT (JSX)
   * MATERIAL-UI DESIGN

   - **Nice Features:**
+    * Integrate with Firebase Database
+    * Offline first technique (independent of the speed of your internet, you see the results instantly!!!!)
-    * You can add list that has items + subitems.
+    * You can add lists that has concatenate items and subitems.
-    * Delete item & Subitem
+    * Delete and Add lists & items & Subitems
+    * Subitems can be edit and marked as done

 ## In Development/TODO:

-  - Working: Firebase (back server) integration!!!
-  - Add: edit items
   - Improve the web responsive design
   - Improve the style